Self-Care for Low Back Pain

 Take a short rest

-Lying down during the day may be beneficial for short periods of time if severe pain increases with sitting or standing.
-Long-term bed rest could be detrimental.
+Lying down during the day may be helpful for short periods of time if severe pain increases with sitting or standing.
+Long-term bed rest could be damaging.

 Reduce pain and swelling